Clemapfel/jluna/docs/manual.md

 #### Resizing an Array

-The `unsafe` library provides `resize_array`, which takes as its arguments the array, along with the new dimensions, similar to `new_array`.
+The `unsafe` library provides `resize_array`, which takes as its arguments the array, and new size in each dimension, similar to `new_array`.

-For 1D and 2D arrays only, "slicing" (making an array smaller in one or more dimensions) is very fast.
-No allocation is performed when slicing, unlike when growing an array.
+For 1d and 2d arrays only, "slicing" (making an array smaller in one or more dimensions) is very fast.
+No allocation is performed when slicing, unlike "growing" an array.
 Furthermore, resizing a 1d array into another 1d array is far more performant than resizing a 1d array into a 2d array.
 In the latter case, the equivalent of `Base.reshape` has to be called, potentially leading the entire array to be re-allocated during the shuffeling.

 The newly added values are set to `undef`.
 Recall that Julia-arrays are stored column-first order.
 Expanding a matrix in the x-direction will lead to new values being inserted into each column, potentially corrupting the order of elements.

 #### Replacing an Arrays Data

 To avoid copying, jluna provides `override_array`, which replaces an arrays data with that of another.
-Not allocation is performed and at no point will the amount of memory grow beyond the initial space of both arrays.
+No allocation is performed, and at no point will the amount of memory grow beyond the initial space of both arrays.
-As no copy is made, if we overrode array `B` with array `A`, the user is responsible for keeping array `A` in scope.
+As no copy is made, after overriding array `B` with array `A`, the user is responsible for keeping array `A` in scope, lest `B` data be potentially deallocated as well.

 Similarly, `swap_array_data` replaces array `B`s data with that of `A`, and arrays `A` data with that of `B`.
 Unlike `override_array`, jluna needs to create a temporary copy of one of the arrays, potentially increasing the amount of memory consumed by the size of one of the arrays.